 I got people to support by downloading my Gmail contacts from the last three years and sorting people into two lists (close friends and acquaintances), emailing them a copy of the book and asking them to support the Thunderclap.it.
 Here’s an email that I sent to a friend:

 Important note: Personalize all the messages.
-I started from a stock template (which is included in the book marketing toolkit), but I edited each one to have at least a paragraph of personal text: “Was great seeing you in LA last year, hope your mom is feeling better, let me know when the new website is up!”
+I started from a stock template, but I edited each one to have at least a paragraph of personal text: “Was great seeing you in LA last year, hope your mom is feeling better, let me know when the new website is up!”
 Whatever.
 The point is people react differently when they know you spent time personalizing it.
 I probably spent 30-40 hours sending these emails.
 In retrospect, I should have spent more.
 If you’re still on the fence, I’ll let Gary V take it from here.

 3 weeks out